Description of how webhooks work and how webhooks work within the Bond platform.

-A WebhookWebhook - A user defined HTTP callback that is triggered by a specific event.
-Whenever that trigger event occurs in Bond Studio, the webhook sees the event, collects the data, and sends it to the URL specified by you in the form of an HTTP request., sometimes referred to as an “HTTP callback,” is a way to enable server-to-server communication.
+A Webhook, sometimes referred to as an “HTTP callback,” is a way to enable server-to-server communication.
 Webhooks are asynchronous by nature and facilitate communication between two different software systems, allowing each system to push state/status changes from one system to the other.
 Webhooks are essential for keeping your system up to date with the latest status/events from the Bond platform.
-At Bond, these include events, such as when your customer’s bank confirms a payment, a customer disputes a charge, or a recurring payment succeeds.
+In the Bond platform, these include events, such as when your customer’s bank confirms a payment, a customer disputes a charge, or a recurring payment succeeds.

 Even though a lot of states can be returned in the API response (and/or polling requests) to an API, webhooks offer a number of advantages.
 When using a polling request to an API, your system must keep polling a request to check for new data.
-For example, suppose you need to get the results of a KYCKYC - Know Your Customer.
-The compliance that financial institutions put into their policies and procedures to verify a customer's identity. to know whether or not the customer has passed.
+For example, suppose you need to get the results of a KYC to know whether or not the customer has passed.

 To do so, you must set up a polling request to check periodically if the

 customer_id has passed KYC.
 This may result in a lot of HTTP requests as you are waiting for the status to change.
 Instead, your system can listen for the

 kyc.verification.success event.
 Your system is updated the moment that customer has passed KYC, without needing to set up polling.
 Relying on synchronous responses is also not infallible as the request can be dropped in transit.

 Updating your system from webhook events ensures that you have the correct state synchronized with your system.